ray-project/ray/doc/source/plasma-object-store.rst

   sudo bash -c "echo $gid > /proc/sys/vm/hugetlb_shm_group" sudo bash -c "echo 20000 > /proc/sys/vm/nr_hugepages"

+**Note:** Once you create the huge pages, they will take up memory which will never be freed unless you remove the huge pages.
+If you run into memory issues, that may be the issue.

 You need root access to create the file system, but not for running the object store.